sbarguil/sbarguil/README.md

 ## I'm a Engineer, Triathlete, Developer, and Teacher!!

 - 🔭 I'm just finishing my PhD.
-- 🌱 I’m currently learning to enhance my communication skilss.
+- I’m currently learning to enhance my communication skils 🌱.
 - I’m looking to collaborate with others in Network Automation and SDN.
 - 🥅 2022 Goals: Contribute more to Open Source projects.
--
+- Swim, Bike and Run [Strava](https://www.strava.com/athletes/16161762)

 ### Connect with me: